ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 ### 3.5 HMAC Utility
 ## 4. Notification
 ### 4.1 OTP Notification Services
+OTP Notification Service is a combined service, which receives a request to generate an OTP and responds directly to the User using SMS or Email Notification.

+The service receives a request to generate and send OTP with Notification Type (SMS and/or Email), Template (SMS and/or Email) and Mobile Number (SMS and/or Email).
+It then calls OTP Generator Service to generate an OTP against a Key (Mobile Number or Email).
+Its calls the Template Merger Service to merge OTP with the Template (SMS and/or Email).
+It will then call SMS and/or Email Notification Service to send the notification as per the template.
+The choice of sending SMS and/or Email will depend on the Notification Type Flag received in Input.

 ### 4.2 Email Notification
+This service triggers an Email Notification upon receiving a request to trigger notification with Recipient Email-ID, CC Recipients Email-IDs, Subject, Email Content, and Attachment as input parameter.
+The restriction on Attachment and its size is configurable.
+The Third-Party Email Vendor is configurable and any country specific vendor can be used.

 ### 4.3 SMS Notification

+This service triggers an SMS Notification upon receiving a request to trigger notification with Phone Number and Content as input parameter.
+The third-party SMS Vendor is configurable and any country specific vendor can be used.

 ### 4.4 PDF Generator
 ### 4.5 Template Merger
 ## 5. Transliteration